content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/7-java-encapsulation-packages-access-modifiers.md

 ## 2.2 Non-access Modifiers

--   There are many non-access modifiers, such as static, abstract, synchronized, native, volatile, transient, etc.
+-   There are many non-access modifiers, such as static, abstract, synchronized, native, transient, etc.

 ## 3. What is encapsulation?